ZaneBaker2001/Python_Projects/Deep_Learning_Image_Generation_Models/src/README.md

 ## Training and Compression

-To train the models, run the following command:
+To train each of the models, run the following commands:

+python3 -m src.train PatchAutoEncoder

+python3 -m src.train BSQPatchAutoEncoder

-python3 src/train.py
+python3 -m src.train AutoregressiveModel

-After training, to compress images, run the following command: python3 src/compress.py --input path-to-image --output path-to-compressed-output
+If you wish to generate your own samples, run the following command: python3 -m src.generation checkpoints/YOUR_TOKENIZER checkpoints/YOUR_AUTOREGRESSIVE_MODEL N_IMAGES OUTPUT_PATH

+Replace YOUR_TOKENIZER, YOUR_AUTOREGRESSIVE_MODEL, N_IMAGES, OUTPUT_PATH with your own values.

 Be sure to replace path-to-image and path-to-compressed-output with your specific file paths.